HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 ### Core Assets

-HaxeFlixel has system Assets for its debugger buttons, system sounds etc these assets were previously stored in every project in the assets/data folder.
+HaxeFlixel has system Assets for its debugger buttons, system sounds, etc. These assets were previously stored in every project in the assets/data folder.
 HaxeFlixel 3.x uses the OpenFL include.xml in core HaxeFlixel to omit the need to include them in every project.

-So you dont need to have system assets anymore, everything in your project's `./assets/*` folder should only be the assets you create.
+So you do not need to have system assets anymore, everything in your project's `./assets/*` folder should only be the assets you create.

 ### New Debugger and Interactive Console